Chapter 11 Haig 121224

 instructed beforehand on how to use them to blow up a bunker.
 It would

-not have been lost on these very intelligent young deplorables just
+not have been lost on these very intelligent young pawns just how slim

-how slim their chances of survival were.
+their chances of survival were.
 However, they had no choice.
-A
+A quick

 refused.
 Worse yet, one American, whom I interviewed, said that after